teamgtglearn/gregslist-app/README.md

 # Tools and Technologies

+This is React-in-Rails app

 ### **_Client-side (Front-End)_**

-The front-end of this project is built in React using create-react-app application.
-CSS styling and transitions are used to improve the user experience and to make the site mobile responsive (including landscape layout).
+The front-end of this project is built in React using Rails implementation of javascript.
+CSS and Reactstrap styling is used to improve the user experience and to make the site mobile responsive.

 ### **_Server-side (Back-End)_**